DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 <p>The walls of this cramped shack are stained dark with age and use.
 Knives, cleavers, traps, and chains hang from the walls, each one well-cleaned and oiled.
 Animal pelts hang from the rafters, their empty eyes seeming to watch you as you pass.</p>
 </div>

-As described in <span class="citation">N2c.
-Taproom (p.
+As described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2cTaproom">N2c.
+Taproom</a> (p.
 100)</span>, Szoldar and Yevgeni are glad to serve as guides if paid, or to provide directions to Lake Baratok in exchange for a promise of free drinks when the players return.
-If they join the party, the two men are as described in <span class="citation">N2c.
-Taproom (p.
+If they join the party, the two men are as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2cTaproom">N2c.
+Taproom</a> (p.
 100)</span>, but each bring three silvered arrows for the trip.

 If the players choose to set off on their own, Szoldar gives the following directions: